- 4 Awesome Towns in the Berkshires To Visit With Kids

 For dinner we checked out the Old Forge on a friend’s recommendation.
 It was too chilly to take advantage of the fantastic back deck with its Berkshire views, unfortunately.
 But we were happy to be inside the cozy, wide-beamed dining room with its lively bar scene.

 The restaurant is popular for its friendly vibe and old-school classics like onion soup, spicy etouffé, and scallops in white wine sauce.
 Arrive early or plan to wait for a table.

 This is one of your last towns in the Berkshire Mountains before hitting Vermont and it’s the place to soak up art and the area’s college-town vibe.

 1. We started our day with a bike ride along the Ashuwillticook rail trail, which extends for 11 miles south of Adams.
 It’s a wide flat trail that winds through woods and along a reservoir.
 It has several access points and is perfect for biking with kids

-Read our tips for biking on family vacations.
+Read my tips for biking on family vacations.

 2. Then we headed to MassMOCA, which Tween Traveler dreaded since she has decided she doesn’t like museums that aren’t “interactive.”

 But this art museum sprawls across a 16 acres of converted mill buildings and even if you aren’t the biggest fan of contemporary art (like me) you’re bound to find something appealing among the permanent and guest exhibits.